The Macerich Company (MAC) Shares Plummet Below 1-Year High

-The Macerich Company (NYSE: MAC)’s stock price has plunge by -3.02relation to previous closing price of 10.25.
-Nevertheless, the company has seen a 2.37% surge in its stock price over the last five trading sessions.
+The stock price of The Macerich Company (NYSE: MAC) has plunged by -3.95 when compared to previous closing price of 9.87, but the company has seen a -7.15% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in The Macerich Company (NYSE: MAC) Right Now?

-Moreover, the 36-month beta value for MAC is 2.16.
-Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 5 as “sell.”
+Additionally, the 36-month beta value for MAC is 2.14.
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 5 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for The Macerich Company (MAC) is $12.27, which is $2.27 above the current market price.
-The public float for MAC is 206.07M and currently, short sellers hold a 7.92% of that float.
-On May 05, 2023, MAC’s average trading volume was 1.92M shares.
+The average price predicted by analysts for MAC is $12.12, which is $2.48 above the current price.
+The public float for MAC is 206.07M and currently, short sellers hold a 7.92% ratio of that float.
+The average trading volume of MAC on May 10, 2023 was 1.94M shares.

 MAC’s Market Performance

-The stock of The Macerich Company (MAC) has seen a 2.37% increase in the past week, with a -4.70% drop in the past month, and a -30.10% fall in the past quarter.
-The volatility ratio for the week is 5.26%, and the volatility levels for the past 30 days are at 4.14% for MAC.
-The simple moving average for the last 20 days is -0.16% for MAC stock, with a simple moving average of -9.04% for the last 200 days.
+The stock of The Macerich Company (MAC) has seen a -7.15% decrease in the past week, with a -6.60% drop in the past month, and a -28.78% fall in the past quarter.
+The volatility ratio for the week is 4.68%, and the volatility levels for the past 30 days are at 4.25% for MAC.
+The simple moving average for the last 20 days is -4.46% for MAC stock, with a simple moving average of -13.22% for the last 200 days.

 Analysts’ Opinion of MAC